When you buy through links highlighted with an asterisk (*) on this site, we may earn a small affiliate commission at no cost to you.

 Walk along and down through the fields and you’ll come to an abandoned temple/viewpoint.
 Continue from here and you’ll reach a track that joins back up with the road after passing through some more fields.
 Turn right at the road and follow it as it winds its way down to White Sand Beach.

 I’m not sure why it’s called White Sand Beach (Tripadvisor Reviews*), because the sand can be fairly black (it depends on recent rain), but it’s very nice anyway.
 There are a few warungs and places renting sun loungers, but it’s often not crowded and quite an unspoilt beach.
-Mask and snorkelling is a possibility here if the weather condition are good and the ocean isn’t too turbulent.
+Mask and snorkelling is a possibility here if the weather conditions are good and the ocean isn’t too turbulent.
 Swimming is almost always fine and a great way to cool off after the hike.

-From White Sand Beach, take a taxi back to your start point.
+From White Sand Beach, take a taxi back to your starting point.
 Either talk to the warung owners who can easily find you a taxi, or have a taxi driver’s number handy to call.

 Accommodation in Candidasa